As hate crimes surge, why do most go uncounted?

 “The reality is, we really don’t know anything about hate crimes,” said Heidi Beirich, co-founder of the Global Project Against Hate and Extremism.
 “If we actually collected the data, we would be horrified.”

-The FBI reported roughly 7,300 hate crimes for 2021.
+The FBI reported roughly 7,300 hate crimes in 2021.
 Agency leaders acknowledged their data omitted vast swaths of the nation, including New York City and most of California.

 More than one-third of the nation’s law enforcement agencies failed to deliver hate-crime data for 2021 under a new federal reporting system.
 Add the missing crimes, experts say, and the annual total rises to at least 9,800, the largest number since the FBI began collecting hate-crime statistics in the 1990s.